rkgIITBh/data-structures.github.io/HTML/BSTintro.md

 The inorder successor of a node is the leftmost node in the node's right subtree to be deleted.
 If the successor is not a leaf node, then it can only have a right child because the presence of a left child would mean the node identified as the inorder successor is not correct.
 It cannot be the leftmost node in the node's right subtree to be deleted.
+The deletion function is given below.
 ```
 TNODE * deleteNode(TNODE * root, int x) {
     TNODE * temp;